MultiSafepay/docs/content/faq/testing/testing-with-multisafepay.md

 Before you start processing real transactions with MultiSafepay, we recommend testing each payment method in your [MultiSafepay Test Control](https://testmerchant.multisafepay.com/).<br>

-This section assumes you have followed the steps on [Getting started](/guides/getting-started/#step-1-create-a-test-account).
+This page assumes you have followed the steps on [Getting started](/guides/getting-started/#step-1-create-a-test-account).

 If you encounter any issues during testing, see [Diagnosing errors](/faq/errors-explained/diagnosing-errors/).